island-is/island.is/libs/application/templates/parental-leave/README.md

 The purpose of this state is to be a guard into the actual application.
 To advance to the next state, an applicant will need to be expecting a child.
 To verify this, there is an external data step which fetches data from VMST and Þjóðskrá.

-Applicants choose which application type they are applying for.
+Applicants choose which application type ( parental-leave or parental-grant ) they are applying for.
 How many children will give birth.

 #### Draft